OverPotter/0dayNotice/README.md

 # 0dayNotice
-You can receive notifications about new exploits.
+You can receive notifications about new exploits every 2 hours.